 - Foods to avoid include legumes, refined sugar, grains, vegetable oils, processed foods, and dairy.
-Limited amounts of dairy can be consumed in the form of heavy cream, ghee, and high quality butter.
+Limited amounts of dairy can be consumed in the form of a heavy cream, ghee, and high-quality butter.

 These eating guidelines help you to avoid too many carbohydrates, high levels of salt and sugar, all of which can cause inflammation within the body.
 The premise of the Paleo diet is that we are returning to the roots of nutrition, which are the types of foods that the human body used to evolve to optimal health.
 In our modern world, the processed foods have lead to modern diseases which are often autoimmune diseases such as psoriasis.